Unveiling quantum complementarity tradeoffs in relativistic scenarios: Preliminaries

-Before studying the relativistic treatment of QDCE and QCRE, we first present a non-relativistic analysis of these experiments, since they had not been investigated with the CCR in Eq.~\eqref{eq:ccr} in the literature yet.
+Before studying the relativistic treatment of QDCE and QCRE, we first present a nonrelativistic analysis of these experiments, since they had not yet been investigated with the CCR in Eq.~\eqref{eq:ccr} in the literature.

-We start with the so-called quantum version of Wheeler's delayed-choice experiment (QDCE) proposed in Ref.~\cite{ionicioiu2011proposal} and depicted in Fig.~\ref{fig:interferometers}\textbf{a}.
+We start with the so-called quantum version of Wheeler's delayed-choice experiment (QDCE) proposed in Ref.~\cite{ionicioiu2011proposal} and depicted in Fig.~\ref{fig:interferometers}(a).
 Denoting $\{0,1\}$ as the paths to be traveled in the interferometer and $\ket{\psi_{\text{i}}}=\ket{0}\otimes\ket{\text{BS}}$ as the initial state, with $\ket{\text{BS}} \equiv \cos{\alpha} \ket{\text{in}} + \sin{\alpha} \ket{\text{out}}$ representing a beam splitter (BS) in a coherent superposition of being present (in) and absent (out) of the interferometer with $0\leq \alpha \leq \pi/2$.
 The joint system can be described right after the phase shifter introduced in path $1$ as